The Lifehacker’s Guide to Living with Less Plastic (The Ultimate Cheat Sheet to a Plastic-Free Life)

 Living plastic-free can be a tough transition, but everyone who is doing it will tell you that it’s also extremely rewarding, both for yourself and for what you’re doing for our planet.

-1. Finding alternative products
+1. Finding alternative products for living plastic-free

-When you start digging into the products you buy, you will find that an alarming amount come in plastic containers or are either partially or fully made with plastic.
+When you start digging into the products you buy, you will find that an alarming amount come in plastic packaging or are either partially or fully made with virgin plastic.
 Not only does this speak to just how big of a problem this is for our environment, but it also means that it will take some time for you to go fully plastic-free.

-2. Making your own alternative products
+2. Making your own alternative products for living plastic-free

 Sometimes, you won’t be able to find ready-made alternatives to your plastic-containing products.
 This is where DIY (do-it-yourself) comes into play.